Skip to main content

 Geraldine Allen

-Geraldine is an accountant and a CPA and has been working in NFP for many years in corporate finance (health and education) and has an interest in climate action.
+Geraldine is an Accountant and a FCPA and FGIA and has been working in NFP for many years in corporate finance (research, education and health) and has an interest in climate action.

-Geraldine is an accountant and a CPA and has been working in NFP for many years in corporate finance (health and education) and has an interest in climate action.
+Geraldine is an Accountant and a FCPA and FGIA and has been working in NFP for many years in corporate finance (research, education and health) and has an interest in climate action.

 FAQs